 (b) the record of any criminal proceedings under this Act in relation to an offence shall be admissible as prima facie evidence of the matters determined in those criminal proceedings and relevant to the issues.

-[Section 82 amended by No. 59 of 2004 s.
+[Section 82 amended: No. 59 of 2004 s.
 141.]

 83. Prosecution expenses